What is the Professors in Residence Program?

 To this end, and to sustain relations with the participating schools, JMU faculty members are assigned to specific schools.
 Each faculty member meets weekly with students, administrators, counselors, and/or teachers at the assigned school.

-If you would like to virtually tour the campus, click here for a walking tour of JMU!
+If you would like to virtually tour the campus, watch our virtual walking tour of JMU!

 If you would like to learn more about specific initiatives that the PIR faculty has prepared, please click on the following links to the public speaker series organized by our PIR Waynesboro faculty and the Wayne Theater.